contiamo/operational-visualizations/docs/adr/0002-about-render-props.md

 ## Context

-We planned to use so called [render prop](https://reactjs.org/docs/render-props.html) patter to be abled to swap out content of cells (or headers, or axes) in `PivotGrid`.
+We planned to use so called [render prop](https://reactjs.org/docs/render-props.html) pattern to be able to swap out content of cells (or headers, or axes) in `PivotGrid`.

 Then we discovered that we need code like this: